You must be a Michigan resident to qualify for grants and/or scholarships through the State of Michigan.

 GEAR UP College Day Scholarship

-You must have successfully completed the Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) six-year program and be nominated for this award.
+You must have successfully completed the Gaining Early Awareness and Readiness for Undergraduates (GEAR UP) six-year program and be nominated for this award.

 Michigan Competitive Scholarship (MCS)